keep-network/website/src/pages/team.md

 path: /team
 title: Team
 hero:
-  name: Keep
+  name: " "
   title: Buidling Bridges
-  body: Below you'll find the crew building tBTCv2, the first decentralized bridge
+  body: Below you'll find the crew building tBTCv2 on Threshold, the first
-    from Bitcoin to Ethereum.
+    decentralized bridge from Bitcoin to Ethereum.
 The Keep team is an active contributor to Threshold.
   image: /images/keep.png
 team_section:
   title: Keep Team